 3.5 Environmental Report

-This SEA Environmental Report predicts and evaluates the likely environmental effects of the Proposed Material Alterations.
-The Environmental Report provides the Council, stakeholders and the public with a clear understanding of the likely environmental consequences of the Proposed Material Alterations.
+The SEA Environmental Report predicts and evaluates the likely environmental effects of the Plan and relevant alternatives.
+The Environmental Report provides the Council, stakeholders and the public with a clear understanding of the likely environmental consequences of the Plan.